EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Acknowledgements

-\begin{ack} SKSG would like to thank Ofir Nachum, Karol Hausman, Corey Lynch, Abhishek Gupta, Alex Irpan, and Elman Mansimov for valuable discussions at different points over the course of this work.
-We would also like to thank the authors of \citep{wu2019behavior} whose codebase this work built upon, and the authors of D4RL \citep{fu2020d4rl} for building such a valuable benchmark (and releasing it well in advance of the NeurIPS deadline \smiley). \end{ack}
+SKSG would like to thank Ofir Nachum, Karol Hausman, Corey Lynch, Abhishek Gupta, Alex Irpan, and Elman Mansimov for valuable discussions at different points over the course of this work.
+We would also like to thank the authors of \citep{wu2019behavior} whose codebase this work built upon, and the authors of D4RL \citep{fu2020d4rl} for building such a valuable benchmark.